testground/testground/infra/k8s/README.md

 Note: There is a limit of 100 pods per worker, so calculate the number of workers you need accordingly.

 2. Configure your `kubectl` context and authentication with Digital Ocean.
+An easy way to do it is to download the config provided by Digital Ocean and placing it at `~/.kube/config`.
 Confirm that `kubectl get nodes` shows the number of nodes in your cluster.

 ```
 $  kubectl get nodes